davidedg/Qradar-Scripts/README.md

 Everything shown in this repository is for educational purposes, if you want to use them in productive environments you must make sure to do the respective tests before affecting any system.

 The official IBM documentation on the use of the API is at https://www.ibm.com/docs/en/qsip/7.3.3?topic=api-restful-overview

+Qradar is an IBM product and rights are owned by them.

 Ch
 ## Authors